djohnson2718/professional_website/teaching/index.md

 ---
 layout: page
-title: Teaching at U of O
+title: Teaching
 ---
+I am not teaching courses at ETH.
+Below, you can find some links to past classes at the University of Oregon.
+For a full list of teaching experience, see my CV.

 For course information, please click on the links below to access Canvas.
 ### Fall 2018